gzhytar/spendsentinel/docs/trauma-informed-guidelines.md

 # Trauma-Informed Design Guidelines

-> **Purpose**: This document establishes comprehensive trauma-informed design principles for the InnerBalance application.
+> **Purpose**: This document establishes comprehensive trauma-informed design principles for the SpendSentinel application.
 It provides context for AI/LLM when creating new features to ensure consistent, compassionate, and psychologically safe user experiences.

 ## Table of Contents
 - [Core Principles](#core-principles)